 Insecticides are rarely recommended to control leafminers.
 Since the damage is mostly cosmetic, the remedy is to remove the affected leaves.
 This doesn't just improve the appearance of the plant, it also gets rid of the existing leafminers before they become adults and lay more eggs.
 Since the tunnels throughout affected leaves are dead tissue, it does little good to keep them on the plant.
 They will not improve in appearance.

 Leafminers have lots of natural enemies and if the damage is minimal, it will help to interplant your crop with a companion plant to bring in these beneficial insects.
 If you know that a certain plant is susceptible to leafminer every year, you can target the adults before they lay their eggs, by spraying early in the spring with an insecticide such as neem.

 The Last Resort: Insecticides

 There are some systemic insecticides, pesticides that are absorbed by the plants and that spread throughout the plant's tissues, that are labeled for use on leafminers.
 However, most of them are quite strong and some, such as those containing the ingredients acephate or imidacloprid, are being banned in many areas.
 These controls can be used on some ornamental plants, however they are largely ineffective unless used prior to the eggs hatching out.
 There are no systemic insecticides currently available for non-commercial use on edible plants.

-The best way to control leafminer damage is to watch for symptoms and catch it early, while you can remove the affected leaves and not have it spread any further.
+The best way to control leafminer damage is to watch for symptoms and catch it early, when you can remove the affected leaves and avoid further spread.
 If you're growing leafy vegetables that you plan to eat, be sure to check your garden frequently to look for signs of leafminer in order to stop the problem as soon as possible.
 Eggs are conspicuous on greens like spinach and kale and can be removed before they hatch into destructive adults.
 Check the undersides of the leaves early in the season to check for this pest.